 Because both breeds have strong jaws, make sure you are also looking at durable toys that can take a beating.
 For this reason, neither the Pitbull nor the Boxer makes a great apartment dog.

 As with any dog, both the Pitbull and the Boxer need early socialization with other pups of all shapes and sizes to ensure that they are well behaved around other canines.

-Whilst neither of these breeds are particularly dominant, they do still need a pack leader that is firm and consistent in his training.
+While neither of these breeds is particularly dominant, they do still need a pack leader that is firm and consistent in his training.

 The Pitbull is prone to: